oculusinventa/meme/README.md

 We run the project through [GitHub pages](https://pages.github.com/) to allow access to the newsroom.
 We deploy this with `git push origin master:gh-pages`.

+As of May 2016, we have been merging changes only into the statesman master branch, and have not been pulling any Vox changes in.
+So be careful if you merge in future changes ...
+I'm not sure what would happen. - @critmcdonald

 See the original repo at https://github.com/voxmedia/meme for additional info.